 You must hold valid Certification of Fitness to take a Bar examination and to get your results.
-If your Certification of Fitness is close to expiration, contact the Office of Bar Admissions to determine your deadline.Back to FAQ
+If your Certification of Fitness is close to expiration, contact the Office of Bar Admissions to determine your deadline.Back to TOP

 HOW DO I UPDATE MY APPLICATION?